Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2018/11/pr-erc-consolidator-grants.md

 One of Paolo Crivelli 's main areas of research is the physics of exotic atoms, which consist entirely of antimatter such as antihydrogen or positronium (electron-positron) and muonium (electron-antimuon).
 These systems allow testing the standard model of particle physics in a complementary way to high-energy experiments.
 An exact comparison of the matter-antimatter systems could explain the asymmetry observed in our universe.
 The aim of Crivelli's ERC project is to explore the nature of muons and muoniums with unprecedented accuracy.
 This could provide the key to answering fundamental questions such as why matter dominates the universe.
 The experiment will be conducted at the world's strongest continuous muon source, the Paul Scherrer Institute.

-Electrical currents and resistances are usually detected by measuring the voltage drop between two contacts.
-These measurements, however, cannot reveal the spatial paths currents take when making their way through a conducting material.
-Physicist Christian Degen would like to develop a new technique for observing and imaging currents at the nanoscale.
-His proposal is based on scanning diamond magnetometry, a method pioneered in his lab.
-The new microscopy technique may find applications in solid-state physics, materials science and electrical engineering, like for exploring novel two-dimensional materials.

-## Benchmark for top researchers: ERC Grants

 Jonathan Home will explore in his grant a new method for scaling ion trap quantum computing and simulation based on arrays of individual charged atoms in an array of micro-fabricated Penning traps.
 Penning traps combine electro-statics with a homogeneous magnetic field to confine charged atoms, which offers an alternative paradigm to current methods based on radio-frequency confinement which are used in the leading quantum computing experiments today.
 The project should thus allow simplified scaling into two-dimensions, providing the possibility to trap higher densities of ions, as well as realise new connectivities for quantum simulations of lattice systems.

+## Benchmark for top researchers: ERC Grants

 In the process of digitalisation, learning systems are increasingly supporting decisions in the real world.
 Computer scientist Andreas Krause studies these types of learning systems.
 In his ERC project, he seeks to develop new “reinforcement learning” methods with a previously unattained level of reliability.
 The approach combines modern results of machine learning with techniques of robust optimisation and efficient algorithms.
 Careful modelling of uncertainty makes it possible to act cautiously, but still make better decisions as more data becomes available.
 These learning methods have various potential practical applications ranging from robotics to medical, industrial and scientific domains.